careful with online course images

 • Are using contractors but aren’t sure how they get their images

-This article will help online course teachers that create slides, resources, articles, ads, and more.
+This article will help online course teachers create slides, resources, articles, ads, and more.

 You’ll also learn how to leverage high-quality art without blowing your budget and getting in trouble.